alejandrochang/StudyGuideNotes/react.md

 setState() does not always immediately update the component.
 It may defer until later.
 Thus, use componentDidUpdate() or a setState() callback setState(updater, callback) which guarantees to fire after the update has been applied.

 forceUpdate() : If your component depends on some other data that does not include state/props update or your render() method you can achieve it by calling forceUpdate(). forceUpdate will cause render to be called on the component.

+# Redux

+### How does a component get access to data in the Redux store?
+The component should be turned into a 'connected component' using a Redux container.

+### Which of the following are principles of Redux?
+The state of the entire application is stored in an object/ state tree within a single store.
+State is read-opnly.
+The only way to change the state is to trigger an action.
+Changes are made with pure function.